 Dan Sartor, PhD, LCPC, NCC

-Dan Sartor is the Vice President of Integration and Associate Professor of Counseling at Richmont Graduate University in Atlanta, GA.
-He is a licensed Clinical Psychologist (IL & GA), Licensed Clinical Professional Counselor (IL), and Nationally Board Certified Counselor.
-Dr. Sartor specializes in integrating issues of faith and spirituality with psychology and counseling practice.
-Other clinical specialties include complex trauma recovery, sexuality issues, addiction recovery, marital therapy, and crises of faith.
-Dr. Sartor regularly speaks on complex trauma recovery and is the co-author of i:CARE: A Health Care Provider’s Guide to Recognizing and Caring for Domestic Minor Sex Trafficking Victims (2016).
+Dan Sartor, PhD is Vice President of Integration and a Professor of Counseling at Richmont Graduate University in Atlanta, GA.
+He is a Licensed Clinical Psychologist (GA), Licensed Clinical Professional Counselor (IL), and Nationally Board Certified Counselor.
+In addition to addressing issues of depression, anxiety, and grief in psychotherapy, Dr. Sartor’s clinical specialties include complex trauma recovery, sexuality issues, addiction recovery, marital therapy, and the integration of Christian faith with clinical practice.

-Target Audience: Marriage and Family Therapists, Clinical Mental Health Counselors, Psychologists, and Graduate Students.
+Target Audience: Marriage and Family Therapists, Clinical Mental Health Counselors, Psychologists, Social Workers, and Graduate Students.